arinze-edeh/cloud-infrastructure-devops-labs/aws/automation-iac/README.md

 ---

 *All projects provisioned in AWS region `us-east-1`.
-Resources should be cleaned up after use to avoid incurring unnecessary charges.
-Refer to the Cleanup section in each project README for teardown commands.*
+Refer to the Cleanup section in each project README for teardown commands to avoid unnecessary charges.*